 Milky Way arching over Kings Canyon (c) WallyPacholka / AstroPics.com

-There's always something fun to do in Sequoia & Kings Canyon, but every now and then there are some extra-special things going on.
+There's always something fun to do in Sequoia and Kings Canyon National Parks, but every now and then, there are some extra-special things going on.

 Expert naturalists from the Sequoia Parks Conservancy have special walks year-round.
 Whether it's a stargazing walk in the summer or a winter snowshoe walk, these walks are one of the best ways to get an insider's view of the parks.
 See below for details.

-And of course, we also have some extra special events.
-Whether it's a holiday feast, an annual celebration like the Trek to the Tree in mid-December or a once-in-a-lifetime park anniversary celebration, look below for a list of upcoming special events.
+And of course, we also have some extra-special events.
+Whether it's a summer stargazing festival or a once-in-a-lifetime park anniversary celebration, look below for a list of upcoming special events.

-If you're looking for the classic ranger-led programs that the national parks are famous for, please consult the National Park Service's schedule of events.
+If you're looking for the classic ranger-led programs that the national parks are famous for presenting, please consult the National Park Service's schedule of events.

 - Find Your Park